-If your family member was injured, mistreated, abused, or died unexpectedly from neglect while residing in a South Carolina care facility, we encourage you to contact the South Carolina nursing home abuse attorneys at Nursing Home Law Center today for a free case review so we can get your family the compensation you deserve.Responsibility of South Carolina Nursing Facilities to Protect Home Residents
+If so, contact a South Carolina nursing home abuse attorney at Nursing Home Law Center today for a free case review so we can get your family the compensation you deserve.

 A study by the federal Centers for Medicare and Medicaid Services found that nearly one-third of the state's 190 nursing facilities provided "below average" care to their residents after investigators identified serious violations and deficiencies.

-You must take action if you witness your loved one being abused or suspect abuse in a South Carolina nursing home facility.
+You must act if you witness your loved one or others being abused or suspect abuse in a South Carolina nursing home facility.

 Statutes of Limitations and Damages Caps Applicable to South Carolina Nursing Home Abuse Cases

-Nursing Home NegligenceIn South Carolina, there is a limited time period in which you can bring negligence or wrongful death claim against a nursing home.
-The statute of limitations runs for a period of 3 years, beginning from the date the cause of action was discovered or reasonably should have been discovered.
+Victims are limited in the length of time they have two bring a negligence or wrongful death claim against a nursing home in the state.
+The statute of limitations runs for three years, beginning from the date the cause of action was discovered or reasonably should have been discovered.

-Claims for medical malpractice must be filed within 3 years from the date the cause of action was discovered or reasonably should have been discovered, but no more than 6 years from the date of occurrence.
+Claims for medical malpractice must be filed within three years from the date the cause of action was discovered or reasonably should have been discovered, but no more than six years from the date of occurrence.

-Damages are limited to $300,000 per claim against a government-owned or operated facility or charitable entity, in the case of nursing negligence; $1.2 million in the case of physician negligence.
+Damages Cap (in 2005 dollars, not adjusted for inflation) Damages are limited to $300,000 per claim against a government-owned or operated facility or charitable entity, in the case of nursing home abuse; $1.2 million in physician negligence.

 Working with Experienced South Carolina Nursing Home Abuse Lawyers on Your CaseVictims

-Stand up for the rights of your loved one with the help of South Carolina nursing home injury attorneys.
+Stand up for the rights of your loved one with the help of South Carolina nursing home abuse attorneys.
 We are here to support you in your time of need.

 - Goose Creek